SHuSHaRaSH/SHuSHaRaSH-shell-command-line-implementation-in-C-language/README.md

-## SHEll comamd line by Shestitko Alexandr
+## SHEll command line by Shestitko Alexandr

  **This is a small command interpreter.**
+ # Project build: make -f  makefile
+ # Run ownSHELL command line: ./shell

 ### MAIN
 *Consist an endless circle in which:*